Black Bean & Sauteed Veggie Tacos | Cook for Your Life

 Directions

-1. Whisk the lime juice, oregano, and salt until salt is completely dissolved.
+1. For the cabbage salad: Whisk the lime juice, oregano, and salt until salt is completely dissolved.
 In a large bowl, combine the cabbage and carrot.
 Add lime juice mixture and taste salt.
 Let sit for 15 minutes and taste again.

 2. Meanwhile, warm olive oil in a medium saucepan over medium-high heat.
 Add diced zucchini, bell pepper, and onion to pan with a pinch of salt and pepper.
 Saute until the onion becomes translucent and the zucchini and bell pepper start to brown around the edges.
 Turn the heat off, stir in the black beans, and set aside.

-3. Mix yogurt, lime juice, and salt in a small bowl until incorporated.
+3. Mix yogurt, lime juice, and pinch of salt in a small bowl until incorporated.
 Taste and adjust seasoning if needed.

 4. Wrap tortillas in a clean, slightly damp kitchen towel, and heat in the microwave for 20 seconds.